substrate-developer-hub/substrate-contracts-workshop/0/setup.md

 rustup component add rust-src --toolchain nightly
 ```

-## Installing A Substrate Node
+## Installing The Canvas Node

-We need to use a Substrate node with the built-in Contracts module.
+We need to use a Canvas node with the built-in Contracts module.
 For this workshop we'll use the pre-designed Substrate node client.

 ```bash
 cargo install canvas-node --git https://github.com/paritytech/canvas-node.git --force